 Fentanyl has a potency that makes it 100 times more powerful than morphine and 30-50 times more powerful than heroin, according to an alert issued by the DEA following a sharp increase in the number of heroin-related overdoses.
 Sources at DrugAbuse.com state that the potency is closer to 80-500 times more powerful than morphine.

 Drug manufacturers combine this extremely strong pain medication with heroin to lower costs.
 However, the combined potency of these drugs creates deadly side effects and is very dangerous.
-The mixture accentuates the effects of both drugs, creating a stronger high and much higher chance of overdose.
+The mixture accentuates the effects of both drugs, creating a stronger high and a much higher chance of overdose.

 Because fentanyl is such a strong medication, it magnifies the usual effects of heroin, causing overdoses at much lower dosages.
 It acts like heroin, causing nausea, sleepiness, and confusion, leading in overdoses to loss of consciousness, respiratory depression, and respiratory arrest.
-Unfortunately, it’s tough, if not impossible, to distinguish fentanyl laced heroin from heroin outside of a laboratory testing facility.
+Unfortunately, it’s tough, if not impossible, to distinguish fentanyl-laced heroin from heroin outside of a laboratory testing facility.